 My current wardrobe is in transition from “Undertaker” to “Children’s Paintbox” and I love it.

 Then there’s lipstick.
-Having spent years in multitudinous shades of “natural,” I find myself now with a budding fetish for reds, corals, browns—not because some kooky fashionista tells me that it’s this season’s colour but because I’m enjoying experimenting.
+Having spent years in multitudinous shades of “natural,” I find myself now embracing the invisibilty, adding a budding fetish for reds, corals, browns—not because some kooky fashionista tells me that it’s this season’s colour but because I’m enjoying experimenting.
 If the world and the paparazzi aren’t exactly waiting outside the door to judge my appearance then who is to say I shouldn’t wear no makeup one day and shimmering coral the next?

 Allow me a small rant here.
 Exactly why does a hairstyle have to reflect anything but possibility and taste?